 But again, even though we don’t have a responsibility to keep our spouse’s love tank full, we do have a responsibility to express love to our spouse.
 Healthy marriages say “I love you” to each other a hundred different ways daily.
 I’ve heard it said that love unexpressed is not love at all.
 Since love leaks, we should constantly look for ways to remind and reaffirm our love for our spouse.

 Habit #2 – Say, “I Was Wrong”

-Marriage will make you miserable, if you let it.
+Marriage will make you miserable if you let it.

 Marriage is designed to reveal your areas of weakness.
 When you put a husband and wife (2 sinners) together in the same house, in the same room, sleeping in the same bed…and then you throw some little sinners in the mix…your weaknesses are bound to show up from time to time.
-How you respond to the weaknesses that your marriage reveals will either make you miserable or mature.
+How you respond to the flaws that your marriage reveals will either make you miserable or mature.